emrossa/shuapp/README.md

 In order to use the application, the user needs to register a user.
 After this, the user will be prompted to log in in with the new user credentials.
 An invalid username or password will display a message about invalid credentials.

 All visitors can view each page describing the choices available in a booking.
 If the user correctly logs in, they can make, view and delete their bookings.
 Bookings must be made for a date in the future, and have at least one of the staff members as part of the booking, otherwise an error message will be displayed.
+Bookings can also not be made on the same date as other bookings.
 Users can make multiple staff choices and multiple attractions can be chosen in a single booking session.
 After a booking is made, a message is displayed about a succesful booking.

 Bookings can be viewed on 'Your Bookings' page.
 There are links to each booking made that will take the user to the booking details, where a user can delete a specific booking.
 'Booking' and 'Your booking' pages can only be viewed by a logged in user, and only the user that made a booking can view it.